lyckantropen/moonlight_hdr_launcher/README.md

 [gamestream_launchpad](https://github.com/cgarst/gamestream_launchpad) to
 launch GOG Galaxy 2.0 in HDR mode.

+It is loosely based on a solution by [tmac666 on NVIDIA forums](https://www.nvidia.com/en-us/geforce/forums/user/213217/338010/hdr-fix-for-gamestream-and-steam-big-picture-mode/).

 The installer puts the files in `C:\Program Files\moonlight_hdr_launcher` and modifies the GeForce Experience entry for Mass Effect Andromeda to launch the mock executable.